audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 we'll have some reasoning behind each one.
 Take your time and welcome to the club!

+## Pre-Work

+If you're new to public-key cryptography, read the [Wand Metaphor for Cryptography][wand metaphor].

+We've tried to take some of the more difficult components of public-key cryptography and have translated it to the universe of magical wands (&agrave;
+la "Harry Potter").
+We hope this provides a conceptual framework.

 ## Ingredients

 * 1-3 USB Sticks with 4GB or more of space